Skip to Content

 Composting has many benefits that can be good for your garden.

-Composting reduces organic waste that goes into landfills, which will reduce the need for more land used for landfills.
+Composting reduces organic waste that goes into landfills, reducing the need for more land used for landfills.

 • It helps to conserve water by reducing the amount of water used on plants.

-• It provides nutrients for plants, which means you don’t have to fertilize your plants with chemicals.
+• It provides plant nutrients, so you don’t have to fertilize your plants with chemicals.

 • It can increase soil quality by adding nutrients and improving the soil structure.